The average American worker has fifty interruptions a day, of which seventy percent have nothing to do with work." -W. Edwards Deming

 Clarity is incredibly important for everything we do.
 It’s the first essential step we have to take to ensure our actions align with our values and intentions.
 Clarity is also a key ingredient to focus.

-This is one of the reasons setting goals helps us.
+This is one of the reasons setting goals and intentions helps us.
 Goal setting forces us to sit down and define what we want to spend our energy on; goals create clarity.

 Assembling the lego robot created such focus because I had absolute clarity of my end goal and why this was important to me.